motherapp/android-guidelines/project_style_guidelines.md

 #### 2.2.1 Field definition and naming

-All fields should be declared at the top of the file, following these rules:
+All fields should be declared at the top of the file, following the rules from [Android style guide](http://source.android.com/source/code-style.html#follow-field-naming-conventions):

-- Private, non-static field names should not start with m.
-This is right:
+- Private, non-static field names start with m.

-    userSignedIn, userNameText, acceptButton

-Not this:

-    mUserSignedIn, mUserNameText, mAcceptButton

-- Private, static field names do not need to start with an s.
-This is right:
+- Static field names start with s.

-    someStaticField, userNameText

-Not this:

-	sSomeStaticField, sUserNameText

-- All other fields also start with a lower case letter.
+- Other fields start with a lower case letter.

-    int numOfChildren;
-    String username;

 - Static final fields (known as constants) are ALL_CAPS_WITH_UNDERSCORES.